 If six or more workers are regularly employed at the workplace, the policy must be in writing and it must be posted in a conspicuous place in the workplace.

 If fewer than six workers are regularly employed in the workplace, the policy does not necessarily have to be written [sections 32.0.1(2) and (3)].
 However, a Ministry of Labour inspector may order the policy to be in writing [section 55.1].

 The workplace harassment policy should:

 Yes, the policy and program can be combined as long as all of the requirements of the policy and program are complied with.
-Although the Occupational Health and Safety Act does not require the program to be in writing, an employer may choose to combine the workplace harassment policy and program.

 The program must include: